vernemq/vmq-docs/plugindevelopment/luaplugins.md

 Fetches the response body given a client ref obtained via the response Lua table.

 This call returns `false` in case of an error or the response body.

-{% hint style="info" %}
-Before VerneMQ 1.5.0 it was imperative to call `http.body(client_ref)` after doing a http request as otherwise the underlying connection would not be released back into the connection pool, leading to connection pool exhaustion.
-This problem would manifest itself as connection timeout errors.
-This is no longer necessary, the connection will be released automatically back to the connection pool.
-{% endhint %}

 ### JSON